-HBCU-UP funds planning grants of twelve to eighteen months to undertake an institutional STEM program self-analysis in preparation for submitting an Implementation Project, a Broadening Participation Research Center Project, or a proposal that focuses on establishing a new department.
+HBCU-UP funds planning grants of twelve to twenty-four months to establish sustainable practices to assist faculty, particularly new faculty, in establishing a research program, to undertake an institutional STEM program self-analysis in preparation for submitting an Implementation Project, a Broadening Participation Research Center Project, or a proposal that focuses on establishing a new department or program.
 Planning grants are also accepted from institutions that want to undertake an analysis in preparation for submitting a center grant or institutional transformation grant to other NSF divisions for studying institutional preparedness and setting up the needed collaborations among stakeholders.
-Planning grants are submitted as unsolicited proposals.
-Pls are advised to discuss the planning grant proposal with a program director before submission.
+Planning grants should be submitted in accordance with Section II.E.1 of the PAPPG.
+Pls are advised to discuss the planning grant proposal with an HBCU-UP program director before submission.